Gabriel Jacobs: Descendants

 Noah Jacobs, possible son of Ezekiah, (1803 - <1880) a cooper and cotton farmer, was born in Brunswick County, North Carolina.
 He married Keziah Long, daughter of Gabriel Long about 1835.
-He was listed as “white” in all existing census records during his lifetime.
-Noah and Keziah had 13 children: Caroline, Anna Jane, John Wilson, Gabriel K, Mary Elizabeth, George Washington, Noah Edwards, Dorcas Adaline, Susan E, Rebecca Ellen, Benjamin Franklin, Prudence L and Daniel Pinkney.
-All of his progeny have been considered “white."
+He was listed as "white" in all existing census records during his lifetime.
+Noah and Keziah had 13 children: Caroline, Anna Jane, John Wilson, Gabriel K, Mary Elizabeth, George Washington, Noah Edwards, Dorcas Adaline, Susan E, Rebecca Ellen, Benjamin Franklin, Prudence L., and Daniel Pinkney.
+All of his progeny have been considered "white."

 Noah's wife Keziah received a gift of 100 acres of land from her father Gabriel in 1835, likely a wedding present.
-Noah petitioned for a land grant of 100 acres in Columbus County “adjoining his own line” and that of Washington Long in 1846.
-This land was next to that which his wife Keziah had received in 1835 from her father, and near to Gabriel Long's property.
+Noah petitioned for a land grant of 100 acres in Columbus County "adjoining his own line" and that of Washington Long in 1846.
+This land was next to that his wife Keziah had received in 1835 from her father and near Gabriel Long's property.

-On June 5, 1846, he sold 10 acres on Town Creek “adjoining McKay now Berry, on the second Branch below Meadow House Branch” to Jane Cumbo and her heirs of Brunswick County, North Carolina.
+On June 5, 1846, he sold 10 acres on Town Creek "adjoining McKay now Berry, on the second Branch below Meadow House Branch" to Jane Cumbo and her heirs of Brunswick County, North Carolina.
 This 10 acres was likely inherited from his father Ezekiah.
-Cumbo was a fairly common name among slaves in Virginia and subsequently among Cumbo freedmen beginning as early as the mid-1600s.
-Jane was likely descended from the early Virginia Cumbo family, and may have been a relative of Noah Jacobs.
+Cumbo was a fairly common name among enslaved people in Virginia and subsequently among Cumbo freedmen beginning as early as the mid-1600s.
+Jane was likely descended from the early Virginia Cumbo family and may have been a relative of Noah Jacobs.

 As part of the "free Negro Code," an 1840 North Carolina statute provided 'that if any free negro, mulatto, or free person of color, shall wear or carry about his or her person, or keep in his or her house, any shot gun, musket, rifle, pistol, sword, dagger or bowie-knife, unless he or she shall have obtained a license therefor from the Court of Pleas and Quarter Sessions of his or her county...."
-In other words, any “other free” persons needed to obtain a license to own a gun.
-Documents from Columbus County records contain Noah Jacobs’ attestations to the need for other Jacobs men living near him to own a gun for hunting purposes.
-These Jacobs were possibly “black" relatives with the same common ancestor – Gabriel Jacobs of colonial Virginia.
-In 20 years the Civil War would begin, and the final split between the white and black sides of the family would be complete.
+In other words, any "other free" persons needed to obtain a license to own a gun.
+Documents from Columbus County records contain Noah Jacobs' attestations to the need for other Jacobs men living near him to own a firearm for hunting purposes.
+These Jacobs were possibly "black" relatives with the same common ancestor – Gabriel Jacobs of colonial Virginia.
+In 20 years, the American Civil War would begin, and the final split between the white and black sides of the family would be complete.